monsterkodi/tree-view-filter/README.md

 * simple (X) button to clear filter
 * nicer style (blend in with status bar)
 * update filter when directory is expanded
+* get esc/cancel to work
 * remember state

+## usage

+Press `alt-cmd-shift-f` or invoke `Tree View Filter:Show` to focus the filter pattern editor, enter your pattern and press Enter/Return to confirm.

+Clear the pattern editor and press Enter/Return to restore the tree-view to it's unfiltered state.

 ## credits